Soft, creamy and fluffy scrambled eggs made with a few simple ingredients. Follow the step-by-step method below for perfect eggs in about 10 minutes.

-Sometimes when I’m in a hurry I make microwave scrambled eggs or meal prep Instant Pot hard boiled eggs, but you can’t beat the real thing.
+Some mornings I’m in a hurry and make microwave scrambled eggs, or meal prep hard boiled eggs, but you can’t beat the real thing.

 Find the full printable recipe with specific measurements below.